Byzantine Art and Architecture

 Somewhat less accessible than similar texts.
-Within a chronological framework it delves into issues such as the transformation of the sanctuary, of interest to more advanced art history students.
+Within a chronological framework, it delves into issues such as the transformation of the sanctuary, which may be of interest to more advanced art history students.
 Discusses architecture briefly, with few pictures and no plans.
 Illustrated with black-and-white and good color photographs.
 For upper-level surveys.

 Durand, Jannic.
 Byzantine Art.
 Paris: Finest SA/Éditions Pierre Terrail, 1999.

 An oversized survey with beautiful photographs, mostly in color.
-Comprehensive, covering all 4th–14th century media, with plans and details.
+Comprehensive, covering all 4th-to-14th-century media, with plans and details.
 Occasional thematic subheadings (such as, “Luxury and Crafts: Imperial Prestige”) give understanding and context to objects.
 For everyone.

 Lazarev, Victor Nikitich.
 Storia della pittura bizantina.
 Turin, Italy: G. Einaudi, 1967.